CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Abstract

 \section{Abstract}

 Computer-Aided Design (CAD) models are typically constructed by sequentially drawing parametric sketches and applying CAD operations to obtain a 3D model.
 The problem of 3D CAD reverse engineering consists of reconstructing the sketch and CAD operation sequences from 3D representations such as point clouds.
-In this paper, we address this challenge through novel contributions across three levels: CAD sequence representation, network design, and dataset.
+In this paper, we address this challenge through novel contributions across three levels: CAD sequence representation, network design, and training dataset.
 In particular, we represent CAD sketch-extrude sequences as Python code.
 The proposed \textbf{\modelname}~translates a point cloud into Python code that, when executed, reconstructs the CAD model.
-Taking advantage of the exposure of pre-trained Large Language Models (LLMs) to Python code, we leverage a relatively small LLM as a decoder for \modelname~and combine it with a lightweight point cloud projector. \modelname~is trained solely on a proposed synthetic dataset of one million diverse CAD sequences. \modelname~significantly outperforms existing methods across three datasets while requiring fewer input points.
-Notably, it achieves 10 times lower mean Chamfer distance than state-of-the-art methods on DeepCAD and Fusion360 datasets.
+Taking advantage of the exposure of pre-trained Large Language Models (LLMs) to Python code, we leverage a relatively small LLM as a decoder for \modelname~and combine it with a lightweight point cloud projector. \modelname~is trained on a procedurally generated dataset of one million CAD sequences. \modelname~significantly outperforms existing methods across the DeepCAD, Fusion360 and real-world CC3D datasets.
 Furthermore, we show that our CAD Python code output is interpretable by off-the-shelf LLMs, enabling CAD editing and CAD-specific question answering from point clouds.